iftahep/quarterly-projects-manager/README.md

 ## Usage

-1. **Add Projects**: Click "Add Row" in Projects Table to add new projects
+1. **Add Projects**: Click the circular "+" button below the table to add new projects
-2. **Reorder Projects**: Use the up/down arrow buttons in the "Move" column to change project order
+2. **Reorder Projects**: Use the up/down arrow buttons in the Epic cell (visible on hover) to change project order
+3. **Delete Projects**: Click the trash icon button in the Epic cell (right side, visible on hover) to delete projects
-3. **Set Requirements**: Enter required hours for Backend, Android, and iOS
+4. **Set Requirements**: Enter required hours for Backend, Android, and iOS
-4. **Define Sprints**: Add sprints in Resource Planning section and set capacities
+5. **Define Sprints**: Add sprints in Resource Planning section and set capacities
-5. **Allocate Hours**: Enter allocated hours in Sprint Allocation table
+6. **Allocate Hours**: Enter allocated hours in Sprint Allocation table
-6. **Monitor Balance**: Check Balance Summary and project-level balances
+7. **Monitor Balance**: Check Balance Summary and project-level balances
-7. **Save Data**: Click "Save Changes" to persist data to the backend API
+8. **Save Data**: Click "Save Changes" to persist data to the backend API

 ## Data Storage